 Portland International Airport offers mailing and baggage delivery services.
 Mailing services include a Mailsafe Express mailing station at each security checkpoint which allows you to ship prohibited items back to your home (or destination) if you accidently bring them to the checkpoint.
 Envelopes and first-class postage stamps can be purchased pre-security at the Your Northwest Travel Mart store in Baggage Claim area near carousel 6.

-Our US Mail, FedEx and UPS drop boxes are located in the Baggage Claim area across from carousel 10.
+Our US Mail and FedEx drop boxes are located in the Baggage Claim area across from carousel 10.

-Visual paging is available on our website and in the airport on all concourses, as well as Baggage Claim and the central terminal food court.
+Visual paging is available on all concourses, Baggage Claim and on our website using the flowing link.

 Contact your airline in advance and advise them that you will need assistance upon arrival.
 Tell them where and what time to meet you in the garage or at the valet parking station) and the number of bags you will be carrying.